 “Obviously, then, merely preaching love of one’s enemies or exhortations – however high and holy – cannot, in the last analysis, accomplish this result.
 At the center of the attitude is a core of painstaking discipline, made possible only by personal triumph.
 The ethical demand upon the more privileged and the underprivileged is the same.”
 (106)In many ways, King’s life mirrored that of the Savior to whom he committed his life.
 Jesus began his ministry with an openness to engaging and (sometimes playfully) conversing with all manner of peoples, even those in oppressive positions.
 King did the same.

-But just as Jesus moved toward Jerusalem and his crucifixion, King moved toward Memphis and his assassination.
+But just as Jesus the disinherited moved toward Jerusalem and his crucifixion, King the disinherited moved toward Memphis and his assassination.

 Jesus’ engagement with the Powers was more and more direct the closer he came to the center of the beast.
 He overturned the moneychangers’ tables.
 He engaged in heated exchanges with religious leaders.
 And he spoke directly with Pilate himself.
 Jesus minced no words and spared no prophetic action.
 Similarly, Martin Luther King’s tone in his writing and speaking became much more prophetic, directly criticizing those who exercised authority and power in oppressive ways.